 Jian ware (also known as Jian Zhan or Tian Mu Porcelain) is a type of Chinese black porcelain originating from Jianyang, Fujian province.

-Pottery has existed in Fujian province since the time of the Northern and Southern Dynasties (220–589).
-However, the Jian Zhan tea cup saw its rise during the Song Dynasty (960 - 1279).
+Pottery has existed in Fujian province since the time of the Northern and Southern Dynasties (420–589).
+However, the Jian Zhan teaware flourished during the Song Dynasty (960–1279), a golden age for ceramics and tea culture.
 Nowadays, it is revered as the pinnacle of black porcelain ware.

 Once the green powder was whisked against the brilliant black, blue, and purple hues of Tian Mu bowls, it created an exquisite contrast.
 Jianzhan was heavily used in tea competitions where the froth of matcha was appreciated.
-Against the dark glaze, it was exceptionally pleasing to look at the green foam.
-So much that it was proclaimed that this teaware is the only true way tea should be enjoyed!
+Against the dark glaze, the green foam was exceptionally pleasing to look at.
+So much so that it was proclaimed that this teaware is the only true way tea should be enjoyed!

 In the Song Dynasty's "The Record of Tea" it was said about Jian Zhan: